gillesboisson/blender-probes-export/readme.md

 ### Compute and Packing

-Cumpute phase  load renderered image into blender and use internal blender openGL API to compute irradiance, create reflectance level and pack final data in textures sheet for fast integration.
+Cumpute phase  load renderered image into blender and use internal blender openGL API to compute irradiance, create reflection level and pack final data in textures sheet for fast integration.
 Data are exported as JSON and PNG texture sheet, one for each probe

 Irradiance computing is based on Diffuse Irradiance Volume opengl implementation from  [Learn OpenGL](https://learnopengl.com/PBR/IBL/Diffuse-irradiance) implementation.